[London Online Local Authorities (LOLA)]

 In 2016 whilst disposing of a lifetime's accumulation of technical papers he came across some documents about LOLA.
 A web search showed very little information of this pioneering organisation has survived in the public domain.
 In 2021 he created this mini website about LOLA.

-Special thanks must go to John Aldridge, Keith Callaghan, Chris Dee, Philip Gorin, Martin Jackson, Jeremy Leighton, Ray Smith and Murali Vidhyadharan.
+Special thanks must go to John Aldridge, Phil Brown, Keith Callaghan, Chris Dee, Philip Gorin, Martin Jackson, Jeremy Leighton, Ray Smith and Murali Vidhyadharan.

 Contact Alan Cooper at network@ + this page's domain name or via his Linkedin page.